NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Migrate bufferline to setupOpts for more customizability

+- Use `clangd` as the default language server for C languages

 [NotAShelf](https://github.com/notashelf):

 - Add `deno fmt` as the default Markdown formatter.
 This will be enabled